Acacia salicina

-Acacia salicina is a thornless species of Acacia tree native to Australia.

-It is a large shrub or small evergreen tree growing up to 13.7m (45 feet) tall.
-Fast grower dropping lots of leaf litter.
-It has a life span of about 10–50 years.
-In the Northern Hemisphere, Acacia salicina flowers primarily from October to January and the seed pods are often visible from April to July.
+Acacia salicina is a thornless species of Acacia native to Australia.
+It is a large shrub or small evergreen tree growing up to 13.7 m (45 ft) tall.
+It is a fast grower, dropping lots of leaf litter, with a life span of about 10–50 years.
+In its native range, A. salicina flowers from February to June.
+In the Northern Hemisphere, A. salicina flowers primarily from October to January and the seed pods are often visible from April to July.
 The tree's seeds are shiny, black and have a crimson appendage-like aril.

-Acacia salicina is "closely related" to Acacia ligulata and Acacia bivenosa.
+A. salicina is "closely related" to Acacia ligulata and Acacia bivenosa.

-Common names
+Naming

+The specific epithet salicina refers to its pendulous, willow-like (genus Salix) habit.

-Common names include cooba, native willow, willow wattle, Broughton willow, Sally wattle, black sallee and black wattle.
+Common names include cooba, native willow, willow wattle, Broughton willow, sally wattle, black sallee and black wattle.
 The Wiradjuri people of New South Wales use the name Guba.
+The 1889 book, The Useful Native Plants of Australia, records that common names included native willow and Broughton willow near the Broughton River in South Australia.
+It also records it was called Cooba or Kooba by Indigenous people in Western New South Wales and Motherumba by those on the Castlereagh River, New South Wales.